hoangduytran/blender-manual/manual/editors/3dview/sidebar.rst

 .. _bpy.types.SpaceView3D.lock_cursor:

-Lock: To 3D Cursor
+Lock -- To 3D Cursor
    Makes the 3D Cursor the point of interest of the viewpoint.
    This option is only available when *Lock to Object* is not active.

 .. _bpy.types.SpaceView3D.lock_camera:

-Lock: Camera to View
+Lock -- Camera to View
    When looking through a camera, the camera becomes "glued" to the view and will follow it around as you navigate.
    The camera frame will be outlined with a red dashed line.

+.. _bpy.types.RegionView3D.lock_rotation:

+Lock -- Rotation

+   Prevent changes to the orientation and perspective of the 3D Viewport.

 .. hint::